zxdvd/blog/content/kubernetes/scheduling strategy overview.md

 ```

 ### podAffinity and podAntiAffinity
-`podAffinity` and `podAntiAffinity` are similar to `nodeAffinity` and `nodeAntiAffinity`.
- The difference is that `podAffinity` matches labels against labels of other pods in each
+ The `podAffinity` matches labels against labels of other pods in each node.
- node instead of labels of node itself.

 You can use `podAffinity` to deploy services that have strong relations to same node,
  like web server and cache server, web server and database proxy.
 By this way, RPCs